Clarity-Digital-Twin/SeizureTransformer/docs/analysis/SEIZURE_TRANSFORMER_DATAFLOW_TRACE.md

 # SeizureTransformer Complete Data Flow Trace

+Note: Any performance figures cited in this trace prior to September 14, 2025 may reflect a non‑standard merge_gap.
+For verified metrics (no merge) see SINGLE_SOURCE_OF_TRUTH.md.

 **CRITICAL VERIFICATION**: Deep trace of our implementation to ensure no bugs in the pipeline.

 ---